 By the end of the first decade of the 21st Century, due to yet more changes in opinion on the ramifications of open plan office spaces, offices had again moved away from the open plan model.

 Employees had begun to feel that working in large, open plan offices was detrimental to their attention spans, creativity, productivity and overall job satisfaction.

 The result was the start of the move towards the current trend for ‘flexible, collaborative spaces’.
 These types of office layout are meant to encourage creativity, productivity and satisfaction, while enabling staff to choose how and where in the office they work.
-The move towards this type of space has been lead by Tech companies such as, Google, Yahoo and Facebook, who have spent millions on research in to the most effective way for them to house their staff to reach the greatest levels of productivity.
+The move towards this type of space has been lead by Tech companies such as, Google, Yahoo and Facebook, who have spent millions on research into the most effective way for them to house their staff to reach the greatest levels of productivity.

 Google, for example, are spending circa £750,000,000 on its 1,000,000 square foot London offices, where there will be climbing walls, indoor football pitches, roof gardens and open-air swimming pools, amongst other things.
 They will also provide staff with the ability to choose how and when they work, adjustable furniture so they can make their workspaces bespoke to them, and a range of collaborative, open plan, meeting rooms and more focussed, private workspaces.

-Granted, the vast majority of companies can’t spend nearly £1,000,000,000 on its offices.
-But what companies should do, is look at the effects that the type of office layout it is planning will likely have on its staff, allow staff an amount of control over their workspaces, and even get opinion from staff as to how they think they would work best.
+Granted, the vast majority of companies can’t spend nearly £1,000,000,000 in its offices.
+But what companies should do, is look at the effects that the type of office layout it is planning will likely have on its staff, allow staff an amount of control over their workspaces, and even get an opinion from staff as to how they think they would work best.

 Looking for a new office or an upgrade, look no further, check out our office space around the UK